Effective Date: 7/1/2025

 Purpose Statement

-The purpose of the Board of Water and Soil Resources (BWSR) Grants Administration Manual (GAM) is to provide the policies, administrative procedures, and best practices for all grants administered through the BWSR.
+The purpose of the Board of Water and Soil Resources (BWSR) Grants Administration Manual (GAM) is to provide procedures and guidance for all grants administered through the BWSR.

 Applicability

-The policies and administrative procedures contained within this manual apply to all grants administered through BWSR, unless a specific Grant Program Policy indicates otherwise.
+The procedures and guidance contained within this manual apply to all grants administered through BWSR, unless a specific grant agreement indicates otherwise.

-The manual also contains best practices for complying with policies and administrative procedures, and optional and example forms made available for use but not required of any grant program.
+The manual also contains optional and example forms made available for use but not required of any grant program.

 This manual will be maintained on the BWSR website.
 Past versions of the manual can also be found there.
 Modifications to any section of the manual will include an effective date.